-Your inpatient care team will also include nursing professionals, case managers who are registered nurses or licensed social workers, housekeepers, and nutritional service representatives.
-You may also be seen by a physical therapist, nutritionist, and transitional care coordinator.
-If you are recovering from surgery, your hospitalist or primary care practitioner will coordinate your care with your surgeon.
+Our committed and compassionate inpatient care team is here for you when you need us.
+Your care team will include hospitalists, physician assistants, nurses, and housekeepers.
+Your team may also include surgeons, respiratory therapists, pharmacists, rehabilitation therapists (PT, OT, ST), nutritionists, social workers, and transitional care coordinator.
 If you have requested a visit from your spiritual leader, you may expect to see him or her at your bedside too.
-If you have identified yourself as a member of a particular denomination, a member of our spiritual care team may visit you.
 We are also a teaching environment: you may see students in our hallways or you may be asked to allow them to be a fully supervised part of the care team.

 If you have questions or concerns about your inpatient stay, or if you'd like to compliment a caregiver for excellent care, please contact Patient Experience at Canton-Potsdam Hospital at (315) 261-5050, or Gouverneur Hospital at (315) 535-9362; or Performance Improvement at Massena Hospital at (315) 842-3025.

 Rochester Regional Health and American Cancer Society are proud to support women with breast cancer, breast cancer survivors, and their family and friends.

 A urinary tract infection (UTI) is uncomfortable and sometimes painful.
 Learn the most effective ways to manage them – and why time is an important factor in treatment.

 “I have lived and worked in St. Lawrence County for many years, and this is home to me,” Dr. Krishnakumar noted.